FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 Te Ama Tōtika

-The Māori Practitioners Advisory Committee ǀ Te Ama Tōtika is made up of eight people.
+The Māori Practitioners Advisory Committee ǀ Te Ama Tōtika is made up of eight people (we currently have two vacancies).
 They represent all the different scopes of practice (as well as lay people) from consumers of health care services to assist with reviewing key standards and codes of conduct.
 They also provide advice to the Council.

 Tokowaru nga tangata o Te Ama Tōtika.
 Ko rātou ngā māngai o nga momo hōkaitanga katoa (me nga tangata reimana hoki) mai i nga kirtaki o nga ratonga hauora, hei awhina i te arotake i ngā paerewa matua me nga tikanga whakahaere.
 He kaitohutohu hoki ratou ki te Kaunihera.